GB Flood Victims Plead for Rescue Aid

 Gilgit-Baltistan authorities spokesperson Faizullah Faraq showed that efforts were ongoing in Babusar, Ghanche, Ghizer, and Gilgit, with assist from the Pakistan Army, GB Scouts, and Rescue 1122.

-Federal Secretary for Communications Sher Alam Masood visited the broken Babusar Highway and said partial clearance were achieved at 13 of the 15 blocked web sites, with hopes of reopening the path soon.
+Federal Secretary for Communications Sher Alam Masood visited the broken Babusar Highway and said partial clearance were achieved at 13 of the 15 blocked points at key roads, with hopes of reopening the entire path soon.